IntroPhylogenomics/ComputingFundamentals/Scripting.md

 Inside a bash script, or any other program, it is useful to leave comments as you write commands.
 These comments should explain what you are intending to do with your commands, so that you can remember later or that someone else can understand just by looking at your file.
 There is no limit on the number of comments that can be included in a script, and a good rule of thumb is to always write a little more than you think is necessary at the time.

 Comments are indicated in scripts using the `#` character.
 Anything that follows this character on the same line will be ignored.
 Here's a very simple script that illustrates the use of comments.
-If executed, this script should just print "script works!" back to the Terminal screen.

 ```
 #! /usr/bin/env bash